 It’s far better to deal with huge piles of dung in a measured and intelligent way, not by stamping them down with your shoe.
 Pick it up with a shovel.
 Dispose of it properly.

 It’s hard to think of when it’s a good time to repress your emotions, but, at the same time, it’s an emotional defense mechanism.
-Exploding your emotions isn’t usually good either unless you’re using them to play football or in art.
-Emotions have to be processed, and it’s not always a good time to do so.
+Exploding your emotions isn’t usually good either, unless you’re using them to play football or in art.
+Emotions must be processed, and it’s not always a good time to do so.
 It’s something that needs to be worked on a little at a time at a speed that’s likely to yield a good result.

 The worse thing is to feel hopeless.
 It’s never hopeless, especially if you see the trouble coming.

 Even if you feel like you’re going the equivalent of 60 miles per hour into a coming wall, it’s not hopeless.
 You can still do the equivalent of bracing for impact.
 You might even be able to buckle up and really limit the damage.

 So you’re in a real fix.
 What can be done?